 Assembly Bill 915 - California's Assembly Bill 915 (AB-915) was passed by the State Legislature and signed into law in 2002.
 This bill provides for the payment of a supplemental reimbursement to acute care hospitals owned by certain public entities that provide outpatient services to Medi-Cal beneficiaries.
-The Medical Center recorded \$3,342 and \$5,517 in AB-915 funds for the years ended June 30, 2017 and 2016, respectively.
-Because the revenues generated are based upon services provided to patients, they have been classified as net patient service revenue in the accompanying Statements of Revenues, Expenses, and Changes in Net Position.
+The Medical Center recorded \$4,716 and \$3,342 in AB-915 funds for the years ended June 30, 2018 and 2017, respectively.